zakenaio/pp4-interesting2/TESTING.md

 ![Details Validation](documentation/testing/valid-html-detail.png)

 The HTML validation-bug that happens on all pages are related to django, ckedit and how it handles .as_p Only way for me to fix it, would be to create the entire form.

+FAVICON Animation.
+In chromium browsers, chrome, brave, edge.
+The favicon is not animated, it shows but static.